Ladies’ Weekend

 Saturday

 Time to fuel up for a day of adventure!
 Grab your hiking gear and head west to the Thornton Gap entrance to Shenandoah National Park.
 Along the way, stop by Off The Grid café for a nourishing breakfast and some necessary trail provisions.
-OTG offers fresh local cuisine for everyone.
 Many menu options start with a vegetarian or vegan base but in addition to tofu, chicken or pork can be added for carnivores.
-For breakfast, you can choose from an extensive menu including a build your own smoothie ($6) or the Eggacado, a house creation ofsliced hard-boiled egg, avocado and shiitake bacon on a toasted craft roll ($9).
 Healthy never tasted so good!
-Don’t forget those provisions and a cup of locally roasted joe ($3) or OTG hemp tea.

 Bridges of Rappahannock